Foundations of Game Design

 About the Class

-Game designers create fun, engaging, and cathartic experiences for their players, from board games to console games to virtual reality games.
+Game designers create fun, engaging and cathartic experience for their players, from board games to console games to virtual games.
 But how do those games actually get made?

 - What is game design?